gravitational/teleport/rfd/0095-application-access-okta-integration.md

 ## What

-Allow teleport users to request access to specific applications and groups and access applications in Okta.
+Allow Teleport users to request access to specific applications and groups and access Okta applications from within Teleport.

 ## Why